 For making me laugh while introducing me to and celebrating the DIY, never-give-up essence of a truly great American self-made man (and legend), comedian Rudy Ray Moore, who comes to larger than life thanks to full performances by Eddie Murphy, Ruth E. Carter’s immersive costumery, and a rarely seen, yet vital element of 1970s L.A. as captured by the hustling and flowing eye of director Craig Bewer

-For being, in a world that saw a Legally Blonde and a Legally Blonde sequel, and entertained talk of a Legally Blonde threequel, long before it took a bow to the life and fight of the indomitable slave-turned-American abolitionist Harriet Tubman to witness her first biopic starring the Emmy-, Grammy-, and Tony-winning dynamo Cynthia Erivo.
+For being – in a world that saw a Legally Blonde and a Legally Blonde sequel, and entertained talk of a Legally Blonde threequel, long before it took a bow to the life and fight of the indomitable slave-turned-American abolitionist Harriet Tubman – and for jump-starting the long-overdue appreciation of this real-life superhero as we witness her first biopic starring the Emmy-, Grammy-, and Tony-winning dynamo Cynthia Erivo.

 HOMECOMING: A Film by Beyoncé